-While everyday stress doesn’t cause hair loss, three types of hair loss are associated with high stress levels, including:
+While everyday stress won't impact your hair, three types of hair loss are associated with high stress levels, including:

-Frequent use of harsh styling practices can cause breakage and hair loss.
+Frequent use of harsh styling practices can cause breakage and make hair fall out.
 Some of the most damaging styling practices include:

-For informational purposes only.
+The information provided in this page is general in nature and widely available.
+All content is provided for informational purposes.
 The exact cause of hair loss can only be determined by a medical professional.